orion-project/rezonator2/help/hyper_gauss.rst

 .. |z0| replace:: `z`\ :sub:`0`
 .. |w0| replace:: `w`\ :sub:`0`

-Algorithm for calculation of hyper-Gaussian beams is applied to analyze single-pass systems (SP) when divergence parameter (|MI|) of the input beam set to a value greater than one.
+Algorithm for calculation of hyper-Gaussian beams is applied to analyze single-pass systems (SP) when divergence parameter (|MI|) of the input beam set to a value larger than one.

 .. index:: single: hyper-gaussian beam
 .. index:: single: pseudo-gaussian beam